Gimbal vs Glidecam Stabilizer. Which Is Best, And Why?

 Here’s a great video again from Cal Thomson on how to use a glidecam.

-You use a Glidecam by holding the handle in your hand, and the gently adjusting the angle and position of the center pole with your other hand.
+You use a Glidecam by holding the handle in your hand and gently adjusting the angle and position of the center pole with your other hand.

-This is a great way of controlling, because it allows you for a direct hands-on feeling with your Glidecam.
-This in turn allows for fast pans and tilts, than what is possible with a gimbal.
+This is a great way of controlling because it allows you a direct, hands-on feeling with your Glidecam.
+This, in turn, allows for faster pans and tilts than what is possible with a gimbal.

-The lack of electronic motors also have some benefits to it.
+The lack of electronic motors also has some benefits to it.

 First, it doesn’t run out of battery.

-When you use a Glidecam-type stabilizer, it’s important to move with your legs bent and try not to bounce up and down to much.
-That way you’ll get the best results.
+When you use a Glidecam-type stabilizer, it’s important to move with your legs bent and try not to bounce up and down too much.
+That way, you’ll get the best results.

 Pros and cons of using a glidecam